 People often have conflicting feelings about making behavior changes.
-They have mixed beliefs and feelings about the good and not-so-good elements.
 Change involves more than simply giving people new information.
 Instead, it is more effective to engage in a short conversation that quickly helps someone find their personal reasons for change.

 MI creates a partnership between health professionals and their patients/clients, enabling them to work together as "co-experts" towards shared goals.

 MI uses a person-centered approach that helps people to prepare for change by looking at and resolving their ambivalence and focusing on "Change Talk", the personal ability/reasons/need/desire to make changes.
 MI was developed by Bill Miller and Steve Rollnick in their Book, Motivational Interviewing: Preparing People for Change.

 This workshop offers practical tools to enhance your skills and confidence working people making behavior changes in health care, mental health, substance abuse or life decisions.
 Some examples include:

 To register by check or UW Budget number, please contact Innovation Learning at firstname.lastname@example.org.